 These are the covered passages I visited but don’t think are worth the effort for you to visit.
 This is for a range of reasons, but mainly because there’s not much in them or they’re a bit run-down and unpleasant to spend time in (unfortunately some parts of Paris are not beautiful and glamourous: something to expect if you want to avoid Paris Syndrome).

-- Galerie de la Madeline: it definitely does have some attractive style, but so many of the units are empty at the time of writing, plus the only other people there were on a fag break or begging – so I can’t recommend it for a visit.
+It definitely does have some attractive style, but so many of the units are empty at the time of writing, plus the only other people there were on a fag break or begging – so I can’t recommend it for a visit.
 There just isn’t enough to see or do there.

-- Passage Sainte Anne: this is really just a (connecting) walkway, which contains only boarded up shops.
+This is really just a (connecting) walkway, which contains only boarded up shops.
 It does connect Rue Sainte-Anne with Passage Choiseul, though, so you can see it if you visit that passage – but it isn’t a worthy destination in and of itself.

-- Passage Des 2 Pavillions: this is simply tiny: there’s only a just a workshop and a pain quotidian branch, so there isn’t much to make a special visit for!
+It is simply tiny: there’s only a just a workshop and a pain quotidian branch, so there isn’t much to make a special visit for!
 However, it is just across the street from Galerie Vivienne and Galerie Colbert, so you could pop your head in if you’re curious.

-- Passage du Caire: this long covered passage feels quite depressing because it is clearly neglected and run-down.
+This long covered passage feels quite depressing because it is clearly neglected and run-down.
 There are some cheap fashion and food places, but much of it is empty and bare (and not somewhere I enjoyed walking through).

-- Passage Moliere: not far from the Les Halles shopping district is a small shopping passage – but it’s not really covered (only a tiny portion is) and many of the units are empty.
+Not far from the Les Halles shopping district is a small shopping passage – but it’s not really covered (only a tiny portion is) and many of the units are empty.

 Map: Covered Passages in Paris